Cloud Managed wi-fi Its Importance

 Cloud-Managed Wi-Fi & Its Importance

 In today’s world, billions of wireless devices around the world are connected through, and to, the Internet.
 Network management companies make this possible by installing and managing thousands of network devices (Access Points, Unlicensed Band Radios, Routers and Switches, etc.).
 The task to configure and monitor so many network devices is a complex one.
 For example, establishing a network that spans an entire city, where thousands of wireless devices are continuously connected, would require the deployment of a substantial amount of wireless Access Points.
 Therefore, a more central approach is needed to configure and manage these Access Points and network devices to ensure seamless connectivity.
+That’s exactly where cloud-managed Wi-Fi comes into the roleplay.
+Lets understand the significance and impact of cloud-managed Wi-Fi solutions in revolutionizing seamless connectivity.

 The need for a Central Controller: Necessary, but not sufficient?